-Literary great and thought provoker, Richard Nathaniel Wright, was born September 4, 1908 on a plantation in Roxie, Mississippi, near Natchez.
-His writing about his life and racsim in America, were credited with shifting the conversation around race in America at that time.
+Literary great and thought provoker, Richard Nathaniel Wright, was born September 4, 1908, on a plantation in Roxie, Mississippi, near Natchez.
+His writings about his life and racism in America were credited with shifting the conversation around race in America at that time.

 His grandparents were born into bondage.
 His grandfathers both fought for the North in the Civil War; his paternal grandfather escaped slavery and joined the U.S. Navy in 1865.